flam-flam/dispatcher-service/README.md

 >Note: if you're running the code outside the docker container,
 >you need to set `CONFIG_PATH` environment variable to your `config.json` path.

+### Tests

+Install test dependencies with `pip install tests/requirements.txt`.
+Then run the tests with `pytest`.

 ## Data output

-The code sends a POST request to endpoints in `config.json` with JSON payload, same for both comments and posts, e.g.:
+The code sends a POST request to endpoints in `config.json` with JSON payload, same for both comments and submissions, e.g.:

 ```json
 {"id": "j643al2", "created_utc": "2023-03-10T13:12:18+00:00"}